gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 ## Symmetry
-An influence diagram is **symmetric** if the number of active paths is independent of the decision strategy, that is, a constant.
+An influence diagram is **symmetric** if the number of active paths is a constant, that is, independent of the decision strategy.
 Otherwise, it is **asymmetric**.
 With the figures below, we demonstrate both of these properties.

 ![](figures/id1.svg)